dvsa/mot-automated-testsuite/README.md

 These tests are written as Gerkin features, in the *src/test/resources/features* directory.

+Test data is loaded from the environment under test, using queries in the *src/test/resources/queries* directory.

 ## Pre-requisites
 Checkout the ```mot/2fa-pin-generator``` project into a directory alongside the top level directory of this project, and build it as follows:
 ```